aquapha/aq_hud/README.md

 **Guide on how to start using the HUD:**

-1. Navigate to the **ui** folder within the resource and run the command bellow to install the necessary dependencies.
+1. Navigate to the **ui** folder within the resource and run the command bellow to install the necessary packages.

         npm install